IRNAS/vitaprint-calibration/Basic calibration/00_general_calibration.md

 A syringe containing the desired material with added coloring is mounted on the extruder.

 #### Step 1 - Rough calibration of material extrusion, where E determines the position change of the piston in mm.
 - RUN "01_calE1.gcode"
 - EVALUATE created sample (Is it a full line?
 Is the line thickness even across the length? *optional - use stereomicroscope/magnifying glass*)
 - MODIFY "01_calE1.gcode" and repeat
 - CHOOSE the best value for E and 4 values for F and modify "02_calE-F.gcode"

 #### Step 2 - Fine calibration F for optimum E+F properties
 - RUN "02_calE-F.gcode"
 - REPEAT "STEP 2", choose optimum value for F
 - Choose best values for E + F and modify "03_cal_tdry.gcode"

 #### Step 3 - Determining material polymerization time and rough layer height.
 - RUN "03_cal_tdry.gcode"
-- Evaluate created mesh to evaluate line drying time.
+- EVALUATE created mesh to evaluate line drying time.
 The line is well dry when the needle doesn't make a smear while crossing it.
 Use table to calculate polymerization time.
 A time unit is calculated from t=path_distance/Fx60 [seconds for 1mm of covered way].
 The double line represents the extrusion step (phase 1), the single line represents the scratching step (phase 2).
 The numbers show the distance in mm from extrusion to scratch.

           --------      --------      --------      --------
           |      |      |      |      |      |      |      |